camerahub/camerahub/README.md

 catalogue a collection of photographic equipment as well as the pictures that are made with them.
 Read the [Concepts](docs/CONCEPTS.md) section for full details on the capabilities of CameraHub.

-It replaces an earlier command-line project, also called [CameraHub](https://github.com/djjudas21/photodb-perl), which has now been deprecated.
+It replaces an earlier command-line project, called [PhotoDB](https://github.com/djjudas21/photodb-perl), which has now been deprecated.

 ## Installing CameraHub